IMTMarburg/mbf_bam/README.md

 Part of the mbf_* suite from https://github.com/IMTMarburg

+build wheels using
-publish using 'docker run --rm -v $(pwd):/io ghcr.io/pyo3/maturin publish # or other maturin arguments' for the manywheel stuff
+'docker run --rm -v $(pwd):/io ghcr.io/pyo3/maturin build --release -f' then 'twine upload target/wheels/*'

+To use in nix, a flake that provides a function taking nixpkgs, mach-nix and the version to report to nix is provided.